rcriii42/DHLLDV/README.md

 The viewer allows you to adjust certain properties of the system:

 * **Pipe**: Allows input of pipe diameter in mm.
-The up and down arrows adjust the pipe diameter by 25mm each way
+The up and down arrows adjust the pipe diameter by 25mm each way.
+The roughness is the absolute roughness of new steel pipe in m (per Cameron Hydraulic Data).
-* **Fluid**: Allows selection of fresh or salt water at 20&deg;C (68&deg;F)
+* **Fluid**: Allows selection of fresh or salt water at 20&deg;C (68&deg;F).
+This adjusts the density and viscosity of the carrier fluid.
 * **Grain Size Distribution** (GSD): Allows adjusting the grain size distribution by adjusting the D85, D50, D15 and fines fraction (defined as passing the #200 sieve, 0.075mm).
-The up and down arrows vary the D50 by 0.1mm each way, adjusting D85, and D15 proportionally, but not adjusting the fines fraction.
-The resulting GSD curve is shown with an added point representing the particle diameter that forms part of the carrier liquid.
+  * The up and down arrows vary the D50 by 0.1mm each way, adjusting D85, and D15 proportionally, but not adjusting the fines fraction.
+  * The fines fraction can be set blank, in which case it is ignored when generating the GSD
+  * The resulting GSD curve is calculated and shown on the "Grain Size Distribution" graph.
+The distribution starts at the low end with the 'pseudoliquid diameter', the diameter of particle below which particles are essentially part of the fluid (this is pipe-size, fluid, and particle density dependent).
+It then calculates the fractions of particles between the given D15, D50, and D85, targeting a 10-point distribution, then adds one above the largest particle diameter.
 * **Concentrations**: Allows adjusting the concentration of the slurry by adjusting either the Cv or the rhom.
 The up and down arrows adjust the Cv by 0.005 each way.
 * **Stop**: The Stop button stops the server.
 The browser tab will still stay open, but the widgets to adjust the slurry no longer will work.